 This course is ideal for you if you would like to express yourself creatively and have fun making art, but aren’t sure where to start.
 It is a fresh, fast paced course that revels in the process of making art, banishing any anxiety or overthinking.
 It is also great for anyone with experience in art that would like to liberate themselves from precision or figurative work, offering an easy way into working with bright abstract shapes and generating lots of new ideas quickly.

 Please note this course will be held at our Penwith Studio and the Porthmeor Print Workshop which is a 2 minutes walk from the Porthmeor Studios.
-Please note access to this historic space is via a sloping cobbled path and steps.
+Access to this historic space is via a sloping cobbled path and steps.
 Unfortunately, this means the studio is not accessible with a wheelchair.

 What to Bring